 7 Forms of Social Commerce

 - Social Shopping – These sites offer chats and forums designed to imitate shopping with friends.
-GoTryitOn is one example.
+GoTryitOn is one example that offers these functions.

-- Participatory Commerce – Kickstarter rocks the house in this arena.
-It allows users to create, fund, design and be actively involved in the production of merchandise.
+- Participatory Commerce – This type of commerce allows users to create, fund, design and be actively involved in the production of merchandise.
+Kickstarter rocks the house in this arena.

-- User Curated – These sites are interesting because they allow consumers to create lists of products to help each other shop.
+- User Curated – These sites allow consumers to create lists of products to help each other shop.
 The Fancy is one such venue.

 - Group Buying – Sites like Groupon or Living Social provide discounted products in exchange for mass purchases.

-- Peer Recommendations – Amazon is king here.
-These sites include purchase recommendations and user reviews to initiate additional sales.
+- Peer Recommendations – These sites include purchase recommendations and user reviews to initiate additional sales.
+Amazon is a good example of a site that includes peer recommendations.

 How Social Commerce Works

 The typical eCommerce model focuses on a straightforward, one-way relationship where the customer is directed to an online store to make a purchase.
 However, social commerce takes a different approach.
 It creates a collaborative and participative environment between both the consumer and online store, allowing for a more social and tailored shopping experience.
-So, here’s how social commerce works:
+Here’s how social commerce works with the sales funnel:

 - It’s not directly transactional, it’s not short term, and it is not direct response.
 It is about building a relationship that gives the shopper more than a click-to-buy experience.